oscar-bender-stone/honors-thesis/source/information_systems.typ

     things, specifically animals.
   - *Hybrid:* Suppose we want to put $X_1$ and $X_2$ above into a knowledge base.
-One way to distinguish between _physical composition_ and _taxonomy_ is to introduce new nodes: $"makes"$ and $"isa"$, respectively.
+One way to distinguish between _physical composition_ and _taxonomy_ is to introduce new links: $"makes"$ and $"isa"$, respectively.
 We take
     $T_3 = T_1 union T_2$ and introduce new relations:
     $"wall" ->^"makes" "floor" ->^"makes" "house"$
     $"dog" ->^"isa" "animal", "bird" ->^"isa" "animal"$, respectively.